ronioncloud/albertony-rclone/docs/content/jottacloud.md

 ### Deleting files ###

 By default rclone will send all files to the trash when deleting files.
+To delete permanently use the `--jottacloud-hard-delete` option, or set the equivalent environment variable.

+The option `--jottacloud-trashed-files` can be set to list trashed files in their original location.

 Due to a lack of API documentation emptying the trash is currently only possible via the Jottacloud website.
-If deleting permanently is required then use the `--jottacloud-hard-delete` flag, or set the equivalent environment variable.

 ### Versions ###